RazielHanan/DroneGuidanceProject/README.md

 * **5 videos of the system operation in different environmental conditions** -

-limk to Google Drive with the videos - https://drive.google.com/drive/folders/1DrBqHkqisXKfT6CVTljfCKJ61MzeInZ8?usp=sharing
+link to Google Drive with the videos - https://drive.google.com/drive/folders/1DrBqHkqisXKfT6CVTljfCKJ61MzeInZ8?usp=sharing

 **vid_res_1.mp4** - A single obstacle, the system offers a possible path at each stage.
 Even when the user does not follow the suggested path, the system corrects the route at each step.